ollyhayes/cv/index.md

 #### C# Senior Developer

 * Created an interactive chart building framework built upon D3.js as a replacement for the expensive and now abandoned .net charting library.
-The framework has a focus on being extensively customisable for clients requirements using a drop-in module system, and is now used for all their charting needs
+The framework has a focus on being extensively customisable for client's requirements using a drop-in module system, and is now used for all their charting needs
 * Designed and built several unique data visualisation tools.
 They used flawless animation to illustrate complex financial rules and calculations, helping the users gain an understanding of the relationships between different parts of the system
 * Researched and helped integrate the java-based Elasticsearch distributed search engine into our web service to improve search flexibility and speed
 * Mentored junior and senior developers, considered one of the company experts on several front-end libraries and frameworks